ramgopireddy/ocp-gitops/README.md

 ![gitops_2](images/gitops_2.png)

 The image shows that the application hasn't synced yet.
 That is because all the resources haven't been successfully applied.
-This is because "testjob1-1" is still running and hasn't reached a "Healthy" Status (its stutus will show as "Progressing")
+This is because "testjob1-1" is still running and hasn't reached a "Healthy" Status (its status will show as "Progressing")

 Take a look at testjob1-1's logs, and it will show that the counter is still running:

 ![gitops_3](images/gitops_3.png)

-Once the counter reaches 10, the job will complete, and now the next resource will be applied.
-The next resource happens to be creation of Namespace called "argotest1-2", based on SyncWave values as seen in the above table.
-Then the subsequenet one will be applied, and so on.
+Once the counter reaches 10, the job will be completed, and now the next resource will be applied.
+The next resource is the creation of Namespace called "argotest1-2", based on SyncWave values as seen in the above table.
+Then the subsequent one will be applied, and so on.

-Eventually, the application reaches a full sync status once all resources have reaached a Healthy status:
+Eventually, the application reaches a full sync status once all resources have reached a Healthy status:

 ![gitops_4](images/gitops_4.png)